Rusta och matcha

 If you do not speak Swedish, you can receive support in your own language for certain aspects of your activities.

-Information for people about to take part in Prepare and Match (in Swedish)
+Information for people about to take part in Prepare and Match (subtitles in English)

 Here you can find out what the support involves and what conditions apply.